cnu-online/Web3-Metamask-angular/README.md

 1. Download
 2. Create virtual directory in your web server for extracted folder ex: web3test 3  Install Google chrome extension called 'MetaMask'
-4. Create an account
+4. Create an account in metamask
-5. Change change contract address in index.html
+5. Change contract address in index.html by getting from metamask or use as is 6  Browse in localhost/virtualdirectoryname/index.html
-.6 browse in localhost/virtualdirectoryname/index.html

 Thank you
 I will update more clearly on next commits